Raleigh Police Scanner: America's Fastest-Growing Big City

 Is Raleigh Police Department radio encrypted?

 RPD uses partial encryption.
-Main dispatch and patrol channels remain accessible, but tactical operations, drug investigations, and sensitive operations use encrypted communications.
-The department has maintained this hybrid approach as the Research Triangle area grows.
+Main dispatch and patrol channels are accessible, but tactical operations, drug investigations, and sensitive operations are encrypted.
+The department has kept this split arrangement as the Triangle has grown.

 Can I listen to Raleigh police scanner online?